rocwang/vue-virtual-scroll-grid/README.md

 The `default` slot has an extra prop `item`, which is the loaded item that is used for rendering your item element/component.

+The `placeholder` slot is optional.
+If missing, the space of unloaded items will be blank until they are loaded.

 ## Development